mosbth/irc2phpbb/README.md

 Todo.

+* Not using revision history correctly, perhaps clean it up or something like that...
 * Cache responses from smhi & sunrise services
 * Add logfile entry containing current online users in the irc-channel